dayucheng0517/Geomorphology-in-Femmilsjoen/README.md

 #### 4.1.2.
 Periglacially altered till surface

-##### - Fractures
+##### - Sorted circles
+1. A thin silt-rich, fine grained diamict deposit
+2. *A periglacially altered surface*
+3. Diameter up to 4 m
+4. Stripes
-1. In the bedrock surface
+5. On the bedrock plateau
-2. In front of the ice margin
+6. In the eastern part of the study area
-3. Small-scale indicators of subglacial erosion
+7. The presence of silt-rich, fine-grained material is a precondition for sorted circles to form
+8. A thin till cover deposited during full glacial conditions and has provided the fine sediments to allow the sorted circles to form

 ##### -  Striated bedrock
 1. ~270° (Westward)